Kitware/VTK/Wrapping/Python/README_WRAP.txt

 such as "< <= == != > >=" and these are not automatically wrapped.
 The use of an object as a dict key requires the computation of a hash.
-Comparison and hashing are supported by vtkVariant and vtkTimeStamp, but will by supported by other types on a case-by-case basis.
+Comparison and hashing are supported by vtkVariant and vtkTimeStamp, and will be supported by other types on a case-by-case basis.

 The reason that all vtkObjects can be easily hashed, while vtk